My day job is programming, but one of my personal interests is design, especially user experience design.

 The experience registering at Babies R’ Us was a pain, all revolving around a single form-field input validation issue: you cannot register for a baby shower if the baby has already been born (i.e. your expected date is in the past).
 This is an example of the “backstage” coming to the forefront in the user interface: some limitation of technology, some internal process, or some cultural oversight in the Babies R’ Us organization enforced a rule at the lowest level of touchpoints with users, a form field.

 Our original due date was in August, but we didn’t want to put that because they were already born (or “arrived” as the UI states).
 It seemed disenguous to say they weren’t born yet when they were.
-We decided we’d try to register in person, hoping that wouldn’t be a problem for an associate. [screenshot of form field only allowing 2019 when month is June]
+We decided we’d try to register in person, hoping that wouldn’t be a problem for an associate.

-amazon.com, on the other hand, allowed registering when the babies had already been born, but did provide a warning message in their form indicating that we had picked a date in the past.
+Amazon.com, on the other hand, allowed registering when the babies had already been born, but did provide a warning message in their form indicating that we had picked a date in the past.
 In the end, it didn’t seem to have affected any of the actual registry creation, though.
 One creepy thing Amazon did was pre-populate the registry with some “sponsored” items, which I promptly removed.
 If they had been “suggestions” and not just plopped into the list from the beginning, then I think that would have been less creepy.
 This is a breakdown in speaking the customer’s language–as a new parent, I want “suggestions” for what to purchase, but as a customer I am always on the lookout to avoid overt advertisements.

 Since we weren’t able to register at babiesrus.com (which just redirects to toysrus.com…another issue of backstage components influencing frontstage interfaces), we went to the nearest Babies R’ Us store to register in person.
 We went to the Baby Registry desk and spoke with the associates there.
 They gave us a paper form to fill out to create a registry.